What’s the best mlm to join this year?

 I’ve never run into this problem, but I’ve met people who have left companies because of it.

 If you’re with a company who doesn’t want you to use the internet, social media, YouTube, or any other online platform for building a business and generating mlm leads… then you’re absolutely in the wrong company.

 Even if they eventually come around, they’ll be other issues as the world continues to change.

-If they’re still not embracing technology when you read this, they will never be in front of the curve because they will never acknowledge change fast enough for it to manifest in the company.
+If they’re not embracing technology and social media when you read this, they will never be in front of the curve because they will never acknowledge change fast enough for it to manifest in the company.